Git Tags: How to Mark Releases and Versions

 3. Do tags affect project history?

-4. Can I tag before committing?
+4. Can I tag a commit before it exists?

 5. Are tags required in every project?